gtors/httpj/docs/quickstart.md

 'UTF-8'
 ```

-In some cases the response may not contain an explicit encoding, in which case HTTPX
+In some cases the response may not contain an explicit encoding, in which case HTTPJ
 will attempt to automatically determine an encoding to use.

 ```pycon